Gakwaya011/linear_regression_model/README.md

 # Predicting Soil pH: A Machine Learning Approach

 This project delivers a practical solution for estimating soil pH, a key factor in agriculture.
-We've built a predictive system combining a machine learning API and a user-friendly mobile app.
+I've built a predictive system combining a machine learning API and a user-friendly mobile app.

 ## Project Highlights